 We’ve been trying to confirm the “official” maximum purchase price directly from the source because it’s crucial to understanding the impact of this proposal.
 But, so far, the Department of Finance has only repeated to us that the “participants’ insured mortgage and the incentive amount cannot be greater than four times the participants’ annual household incomes.”
 (They said they’d get back to us, so we’ll share any updates later.)

-Based on our math and reading the announcement literally, a couple making $119,999.99 (the income limit under the program), putting down 5% and getting a 5% “incentive (loan)” from CMHC can only qualify for a $490,844 purchase price.
-Again, this number may change as the DoF clarifies things.
+Reading the announcement literally, a creditworthy couple making $119,999.99 (the income limit under the program), making the minimum 5% down payment and getting a 5% “incentive (loan)” from CMHC can qualify for a $500,000 purchase price.

 UPDATE: After this was published CMHC came out with a statement saying the program “applies up to a house price of $505,000.”
 It calculates that number by making two unexpected assumptions: